BCDevOps/platform-services/monitoring/sysdig/operator/readme.md

 - validate that the user has access to the desired namespaces
 - test and validate that OIDC is the only option? not sure if this will invite regular sysdig users via email.
 - need to create a bot account
+- check on the stability of the swaggar API (which is in development)

 ## Helpful Commands